 While logged in to the management system, you will be able to send your supervisor bail agent an invite link in order for him/her to approve it.
 This process can be further explained by your supervisor.

 Step 6: Take The North Carolina Exam For Bail Bondsman

 After your license application is processed (processing about 30-45 days), you will receive an approval letter via email that will be valid for 30 days.
 With this letter you will be able to schedule your final exam.
 In order for you to take the bail bond exam, you will need to pay an exam fee of $40.

 If you end up failing the examination, you will be required to wait at least one year before you can start process all over again.

 Obtaining your license can take some time, but the rewards are well worth the effort.
-Don’t hesitate to contact Amistad Bail Bonds for all of your questions.
+Don’t hesitate to contact Amistad Bail and Immigration Bonds for all of your questions.
 Whether you are preparing in becoming a bail bondsman in North Carolina or need to get a loved one out of jail, there is always a live person eager to help!

 - Becoming a Bail Bondsman in South Carolina